aidyp/adp/content/post/dnd_enigma.md

 Randomness in cryptography is not easy, owing to the **correctness** principle.
 Correctness says that your decryption should work every time (need better words to describe correctness).

 That means this random ring can't *truly* be random.
+At least not random in the way we commonly think about it.
 It has to be in the same state when you encrypt as when you decrypt, or it would be garbage.

 introducing: pseudorandom number generators.
 And the seed (which we will find)